Casino Dealer

 You probably understand the odds and math behind roulette better than 99.9% of people - why the hell does anyone play that game?
 Do you think of the people playing roulette as morons?

-Asked by ChuckPHI about 12 years ago
+Asked by ChuckPHI over 12 years ago

 Absolutely not.
 I do not consider them morons.
 I do know the odds like the back of my hand.
 I think if someone is having fun, that is the main point.
 We all know the games are skewed to favor the casino.
 That's no secret.
 People come to Vegas to have fun, party, meet girls, etc. 99.9% of the people I deal to are fun and normal who play the game and play their numbers for fun.
 They play for the thrill of winning, knowing that odds are not in their favor but simply wanting to have fun.